Firefighter and Community Safety Apprentice

 Future Career Prospects

-The intended outcome for all of our FCS apprentices is to secure permanent employment with Cheshire Fire and Rescue Service upon completion of the programme.
-Therefore subject to achieving satisfactory performance reviews throughout the duration of your apprenticeship, you will be offered the opportunity of joining Cheshire Fire and Rescue Service initially as a Trainee Firefighter.
+The intended outcome for all of our FCS apprentices is to secure a permanent Firefighter position with Cheshire Fire and Rescue Service.
+Therefore subject to achieving satisfactory performance reviews throughout the duration of your apprenticeship, passing the Community Safety End Point Assessment and internal courses, you will be offered the opportunity of joining Cheshire Fire and Rescue Service initially as a Development Firefighter.

-One thing is for sure however, once fully trained, you will able to look forward to a varied and highly rewarding career within an organisation that strives for excellence in every area of the business.
+One thing is for sure, once fully trained, you will able to look forward to a varied and highly rewarding career within an organisation that strives for excellence in every area of the business.

 Learn more about the selection process